-Travellers will be able to access the internet at cyber cafes in Ghana's large cities and towns frequented by tourists.
+Travelers will be able to access the internet at cyber cafes in Ghana's large cities and towns frequented by tourists.
 Expect little to no internet access in remote and rural areas.

-Mobile phone coverage is generally available in Ghana's large cities and tourist towns.
+Cell phone coverage is generally available in Ghana's large cities and tourist towns.
 Rural and remote areas may have less network coverage.
 Remember to activate global roaming with your service provider before leaving home.

 Ghana has a mix of squat toilets and flushable toilets.
 As a developing nation, expect to adjust to different levels of sanitation.
 Always carry your own toilet paper and hand sanitiser as these are rarely provided.